j0narch3r/project-log/README.md

 # Projects sitting around in various stages of "development"
 (Contact me if any of these interest you.
 Maybe we can work together!)

+### Groupeesy

+Simple and delightful mobile group invite and messaging app.

 ### waiTSA

 Crowdsourced secutiry wait times at airports